 The Estimated Family Contribution (EFC) is the amount of money a family is expected to contribute toward the cost of attendance.
 This number is derived from the information that parents and students provide on the CSS Profile and the FAFSA.

 The basic need calculation is as follows: Cost of Attendance – EFC = Need

 For federal aid, the government utilizes the information your family supplies on the Free Application for Federal Student Aid (FAFSA) to determine eligibility.

 For state aid, different states have different requirements.
 Check with your State Department of Higher Education.
 In Connecticut, there is the CICSG (Connecticut Independent College Student Grant) program, which provides grants to state residents who attend a private university in state.

-For private aid, Sacred Heart will use the information you supplied on the FAFSA, as well as the information you supplied on the CSS Profile and Non-Custodial Parent Profile, if applicable.
+For institutional aid, Sacred Heart will use the information you supply on the FAFSA, CSS Profile, and Noncustodial Parent PROFILE (if applicable), to determine eligibility.